Lac du Bois (camp)

 Lac du Bois ("Lake of the Woods" in French) is a French language and culture camp at the Concordia Language Villages based in Minnesota.
 As with the other Concordia Language Village programs, it is a language immersion program.
 The Lac du Bois experience is offered in Bemidji, MN.
 A second site, Voyageurs (camp), provides similar language learning with a different curriculum and structure.
 All Concordia Language Villages programs are accredited by the American Camp Association.

-General program content

-As with all Concordia Language Villages, the Lac du Bois mission is “to prepare young people for responsible citizenship in our global community”.
-It is also structured around the values and practices of the CLVway, or the four precepts representing key attributes of responsible global citizenship: